A Simulator for LLVM Bitcode: Navigating the State Space

-As explained in Section~\ref{sec:data_and_control}, the control flow of a C program (or, more generally, any \llvm{} program) is realised as a simple data structure stored in memory along with other data.
+As explained in Section~\ref{sec:data_and_control}, the control flow of a C program (or, more generally, any \llvm{} program) is tracked by a simple data structure stored in memory along with other data.
 This data structure often represents the best means for a user to locate themselves within the execution of a program.
 A so-called \emph{backtrace} (or \emph{stack trace}) is a fundamental program analysis tool.
-A backtrace lists each activation record in the (reverse) order of activation, and constitutes a description of a location in the computation of the program (an example is shown in Figure~\ref{fig:backtrace}).
-Of course, such a description is necessarily incomplete, being much more concise than the real representation of the program's state.
-Even primarily control flow information, such as which iteration of which loop is currently executing, is not available (only recursion depth is).
+A backtrace lists each activation record in the (reverse) order of activation, and constitutes a description of a location in the computation of the program\footnote{This description is necessarily incomplete, being much more concise than the real representation of the program's state.
+Including additional information improves completeness, but compromises brevity, which is an important strength of this presentation format.} (an example is shown in Figure~\ref{fig:backtrace}).